fionntmcc/fionntmcc/README.md

 - Created a Natural Language Processing application using Java.
 - App calculates similar words from a given phrase.

+**Text Simplifier - Result: 1.1**
+- Created a text document simplifying application in Java.
+- Simplifies less frequently used words to more frequently used synonyms.
+- Use of Structured Concurrency and Virtual Threads.

 ---

 ## Work Experience